caktus/margarita/README.rst

     git checkout develop
     git push origin develop --tags

-* If this release is ready to be used by new projects based on our [project template](https://github.com/caktus/django-project-template), then be sure to `update this tag
+* If this release is ready to be used by new projects based on our `project template <https://github.com/caktus/django-project-template>`_, then be sure to `update this tag
   <https://github.com/caktus/django-project-template/blob/master/conf/salt/margarita.sls#L8>`_